PierreSenellart/provsql/doc/source/user/semirings.rst

 probabilistic edges, hop-bounded variants (the min cost of reaching a vertex within :math:`k` hops) and per-region minima (through a ``GROUP BY`` over a joined member relation) all stay on this route.
+The same holds for every absorptive semiring on this page:
+:sqlfunc:`sr_viterbi` gives the most reliable path, :sqlfunc:`sr_maxmin` the widest path, :sqlfunc:`sr_lukasiewicz` the best fuzzy path, and :sqlfunc:`sr_temporal` the exact set of instants at which a vertex is reachable from edges carrying validity multiranges (see :doc:`temporal`).

 Viterbi Semiring (m-semiring)
 ------------------------------